1. When should I seek out a therapist?

 If you are concerned about your or your child’s ability to remain safe, please go to CMC-Randolph Behavioral Health Center for an immediate psychiatric evaluation to assess risk and danger to self or others.
 You can also contact their 24/7 hour call center at (704)444-2400.
 You can also contact Mobile Crisis Team at (704)566-3410 and someone from the team will come to your home or other identified safe location to assess for risk and danger to self or others.

 I require a 24 hour notification for it to be considered a cancellation of the appointment.
-If it is within the 24 hour period of your appointment, it is considered a no show and you will be charged the full price out of pocket cost for that session.
+If it is within the 24 hour period of your appointment, it is considered a no show and you will be charged for that session.
 If you cancel more than 3 appointments, then you may lose your requested time slot for future appointments, and I will want to discuss engagement at that time.